rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 ### General guideline
 Functions exposed via the base cuML-c++ layer must be stateless.
 Things that are OK to be expoesd on the interface:
 1. Any [POD](https://en.wikipedia.org/wiki/Passive_data_structure) - one can use [std::is_pod](https://en.cppreference.com/w/cpp/types/is_pod) in C++11 to check POD types.
 2. `cumlHandle` - since it stores GPU-related state which has nothing to do with the model/algo state.
+If you're working on a C-binding, use `cumlHandle_t`, instead.
 3. Pointers to POD types (explicitly putting it out, even though can be considered as a POD).
 Internally, for the C++ base layer atleast, these stateless functions are free to use their own temporary classes, as long as they are not exposed on the interface.